trustoverip/tswg-cesr-specification/spec/spec.md

 #### Large count code table

 Codes in the large Count code table are each 8 characters long.
-The first two characters are the selectors `-`0.
-The next two characters are the Count code type. the last four characters are the count size as a Base64 encoded integer.
-With two characters for type, there are 4096 unique large-count code types.
-A four-character size provides counts from 0 to 16,777,215 (`64**4 - 1`).
+The first two characters are the selectors `-0`.
+The next character is the Count code type. the last five characters are the count size as a Base64 encoded integer.
+With one character for type, there are 64 unique large-count code types.
+A five-character size provides counts from 0 to 1,073,741,823 (`64**5 - 1`).
+These correspond to groups of size `1,073,741,823 * 4 =  4,294,967,292` characters or `1,073,741,823 * 3 = 3,221,225,469` bytes.

 ### Protocol genus and version table

-The protocol genus/version table is special because its codes modify the following Count code group.
-A protocol genus and version code itself does not provide a count of the following quadlets or triplets but modifies the protocol genus and Version of all the following Count codes until another protocol and genus Count code is provided.
-Consequently, a protocol genus and version code must only appear at the top level of any count group.
-In other words, a protocol genus and version code must not be nested inside any other Count code.
+The protocol genus/version table is special because its codes modify the Count code groups that appear at the top level of the stream or the Count code groups that appear inside special enclosing count code groups.
+A protocol genus and version code itself does not provide a count of the following quadlets or triplets but modifies the protocol genus and Version of all the following Count codes that either appear at the top level until another protocol and genus Count code is provided or are inside a special enclosing count code group.
+There are three general-purpose special enclosing count codes that allow an embedded genus/version table code.
+These are defined below.
+These are special because they must be universal across all genera of cound code tables.

-The purpose of this table is twofold.
+The purpose of the protocol genus/version table is twofold.
 First, it allows CESR to be used for different protocols and protocol stacks, where each protocol may have its own dedicated set of code tables.
-The only table that all protocols must share is the protocol genus and version table (protocol table for short) in the set Count code tables.
+The only table that all protocols must share is the protocol genus and version table (protocol table for short) and .
 All other entries in all other tables may vary by protocol.
-Secondly, for a given protocol genus, a protocol genus and version code provides the Version of that given protocol's table set.
+Secondly, for a given protocol genus, a protocol genus and version code provide the Version of that given protocol's table set.
 This allows versioning of the CESR code tables for a given protocol.

 The format for a protocol genus and version code is as follows: `--GGGVVV` where `GGG` represents the protocol genus and `VVV` is the version of that protocol genus.
 The genus uses three Base64 characters for a possible total of 262,144 different protocol genera.
-The Version also uses three Base64 characters which can be used in a protocol genus-specific manner.
-One suggested approach is to use one character for each of the three components of a semantic version of the form `major.minor.patch` [[ref: SEMVER]].
-This provides 64 major Versions, where each major version has up to 64 minor Versions, and where each minor Version in turn, has up to 64 patches.
+The next three characters, `VVV`, provide in Base64 notation the major and minor version numbers of the version of the protocol genus.
+The first `V` character provides the major version number, and the final two `VV` characters provide the minor version number.
+For example, `CAA` indicates major version 2 and minor version 00 or in dotted-decimal notation, i.e., `2.00`.
+Likewise, `CAQ` indicates major version 2 and minor version decimal 16 or in dotted-decimal notation `1.16`.
+The version part supports up to 64 major versions with  4096 minor versions per major version.

+Any addition of a new code to the code table is backward breaking in at least one direction, so it's a feature change in at least one direction.
+New implementations with the new codes can accept streams from old implementations, but old ones will break if they receive the new ones.
+A major change means a code's meaning has changed.
+This means it breaks in both directions, i.e., sender and receiver.
+A minor change happens when a code is added; this only breaks backward compatibility when a new sender sends to an old receiver, but a new sender will still correctly process a stream sent from an old receiver.
+Since code additions will be commonly compared to code changes, it is beneficial to have more room for minor vs. major versions.

 ### OpCode tables

 The `_` selector is reserved for the yet-to-be-defined opcode table or tables.
 Opcodes are meant to provide Stream processing instructions that are more general and flexible than simply concatenated Primitives or groups of Primitives.
 A yet-to-be-determined stack-based virtual machine could be executed using a set of opcodes that provides Primitive, groups of Primitives , or stream processing instructions.
 This would enable highly customizable uses for CESR.

 ### Selector codes and encoding scheme design